lynx-x-ray-observatory/soxs/doc/source/external_packages.rst

 External Packages
 =================

-The following are external packages that may be used with XRStools or in place of some of its features.
+The following are external packages that may be used with SOX or in place of some of its features.

 SIMX